2018 Toastmasters International Speech Contest Area and Division Competition, District 28

 I confounded my dad when I lived with my boyfriend for 7 years.
 Dad did teach me how to think and be loving at the same time.

-I had an unusual childhood for an Armenian.
+I had an unusual childhood, I was Armenian.
 My dad grew up in the middle east and distrusted religion.

 Linda: “Dad, what about these stories about Jesus?”